mmenestret/jdegoes.github.io/_posts/2014-11-18-precog-lessons-learned.md

 During college, I co-founded GameInstitute (as well as a competitor!), and wrote curriculum and taught classes in everything from artificial intelligence to game mathematics.
 I went on to found N-Brain, where I funded and helped build a 400K LOC collaborative IDE for software developers.

-In between and sometimes during these adventures, I managed to find time to consult for dozens of companies (mostly contract software development) and work for a few large ones.
+Between and sometimes during these adventures, I managed to find time to consult for dozens of companies (mostly contract software development) and work for a few large ones.

 I got sucked into the Valley in 2009, when I went to work as VP of Engineering for SocialMedia.com during their reboot due to the collapse of independent Facebook ad networks.